SUSE/salt-netapi-client/README.md

 * Indentations are represented with 4 spaces
 * The maximum line length should not exceed 92
 * Wrapped lines should be indented twice (8 spaces)
+* Files should end with a new line